What is Faith? Is Faith a Gift from God?

 Did the prodigal son merit anything by walking or running up to his father to receive forgiveness and all the riches of his father’s house?
 After all, he had to move himself to get there to receive reconciliation.
 Man, talk about hard work...
 He couldn’t just sit there moping around in his miserable condition of having no money and eating the pig slops.
 He actually had to move his feet to walk.
 What an impossible task.
 I’m sure he bragged about that to his father’s servants at some later time that he used his free-will to come back to his father.
 But besides his free-will, the hardest task of all was to humble himself—to own up to his failures and face his fears.
 He had to get right with his father no matter the cost because he couldn’t stand the way he was living anymore.
 He needed help and he needed to ask for forgiveness.
 But the greatest fear must have been rejection—that he would be turned away, completely disowned, and hated.
 But he faced that fear and came anyway.
 He came because he held onto just a little faith.
 He had enough faith to believe that his father was a good man because he even treated his servants so well.
 And so he reasoned, “if my father is that good to even the servants, how much more might I receive at least a small portion of his kindness and grace?”
 But that little faith was enough to restore his relationship with his father.
 He didn’t do anything to merit this.
 It was just a change in his mindset he had to make first and then he was received back to his father.
 Instead of working hard as one of the servants or working hard off in some land far away like he was before in trying to get by, he didn’t have to work like that anymore.
 Typically, when people have their own job or career, they worked hard to get there and to stay there and they could tell of all their accomplishments and qualifications to other employers.
 But when the prodigal was received by his father, he received a position that he never could have merited because he lost those privileges by squandering his wealth and sinning against his father.
 For him to be transferred from living and being in one way of life to another by this free gift, it’s all just the humility of receiving his father’s grace.
 His new responsibilities that he was given from his father are nothing to brag about at the dinner table.
 He didn’t enter into his father’s favor through any qualifications or conditions.
 He was simply forgiven and given everything.
 What is there to boast about in that?

 God calls everyone to humility and repentance—a change of mind/heart—and God looks upon these with favor: Mt 5:3; 23:12; Lk 1:52; 14:11; 18:10-14, 17; James 4:8, 10; 1 Pet 5:5-6; Isa 66:2; 2 Kings 22:19; 2 Chron 12:7, 12; Ps 18:27; 25:9; 147:6; Prov 3:34; Zeph 2:3.
+Turning to God in this way, is within everyone’s reach and capability of doing.

-For more information on this subject:
+For more information on the subject of faith:

 Faith is a gift of God, just not one that is effectually applied